 Centurion

-A professional officer who commanded a century, which was a unit of approximately 80 soldiers.
+A professional officer who commanded a century, a unit of approximately 80 soldiers.
 Centurions were known for their discipline and bravery.

 Signifer

-A soldier who carried a standard, or signum, which represented the legion.
+A soldier who carried a standard, or signum, representing the legion.

 Miles